ABC draws more viewers to Emmy awards broadcast

 NBC's "Sunday Night Football" game between the Baltimore Ravens and New England Patriots won the night as expected, pulling in about 19.8 million viewers.
 The weekly Sunday evening football matchup consistently ranks as the top program in its time slot.

-ABC late-night host Jimmy Kimmel hosted this year's Emmy awards, which honored "Homeland" with six trophies and left "Mad Men" empty-handed despite 17 nominations.
+ABC late-night host Jimmy Kimmel hosted this year's Emmy awards, which honoured "Homeland" with six trophies and left "Mad Men" empty-handed despite 17 nominations.

 "Homeland" takes place in a post 9/11 world and stars Claire Danes as a CIA officer pursuing a possible rogue Marine played by Damian Lewis.
 "Mad Men" explores the business and personal lives of 1960s advertising executives.